philljj/xmss-reference/patch_readme.md

   avoid potential confusion with similarly named targets in wolfBoot.
 - The `Makefile` has been updated to build static libraries `xmss_lib.a`, and `xmss_verify_lib.a`.
-The `xmss_verify_lib.a` is a verify-only build, with an additional define `XMSS_VERIFY_ONLY` that guards out any keygen and signing functions.
+The `xmss_verify_lib.a` is a verify-only build, with an additional define `XMSS_VERIFY_ONLY` that guards out keygen and signing functions.
 - The `Makefile` has been updated to link against wolfSSL `LDLIBS = -lwolfssl` for the building of the tests in `test/`.
 The linking is *not* done for